nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-1. Initial launch
+1. Initial launch.

-   1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy into an empty folder.

     1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+1. Saving window preferences.

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a passenger

-1. Deleting a passenger while all passengers are being shown
+1. Deleting a passenger while all passengers are being shown.

     1. Prerequisites: List all passengers using the `list` command.
 Multiple passengers in the list.

-   1. Test case: `delete 1`<br>
+    1. Test case: `delete 1`.<br>
        Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Name of the deleted contact shown in the status message.

-   1. Test case: `delete 0`<br>
+    1. Test case: `delete 0`.<br>
        Expected: No passenger is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Text in command bar turns red.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size).<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_
+1. Deleting multiple passengers while all passengers are being shown.

+    1. Prerequisites: List all passengers using the `list` command.
+Multiple passengers in the list.

+    1. Test case: `delete 1 2`.<br>
+       Expected: First and second contact is deleted from the list.
+Names of deleted contacts are shown in the status message.

+### Finding a passenger

+1. Finding passengers by name while all passengers shown.

+    1. Prerequisites: Using sample passengers, list all passengers using the `list` command.
+Multiple passengers in the list.

+    1. Test case: `find n/bernice`.<br>
+       Expected: Details of passenger named `Bernice Yu` is shown.
+Status message shows 1 passenger listed.

+    1. Test case: `find n/alex`.<br>
+       Expected: No passengers are shown.
+Status message shows 0 passenger listed.

+    1. Test case: `find n/ROY n/lEnny`.<br>
+       Expected: Details of passengers named `Roy Balakrishnan` and `Lenny Hoon` shown.
+Status message shows 2 passengers listed.

+    1. Test case: `find n/   David lI`.<br>
+       Expected: Details of passenger named `David Li` is shown.
+Status message shows 1 passenger listed.

+1. Finding passengers by tag while all passengers are shown.

+    1. Prerequisites: Using sample passengers, list all passengers using the `list` command.
+Multiple passengers in the list.

+    1. Test case: `find tag/finance`.<br>
+       Expected: Details of `Bernice Yu` and `Roy Balakrishnan` are shown.
+Status message shows 2 passengers listed.

+    1. Test case: `find tag/marketing tag/sales`.<br>
+       Expected: Details of `Bernice Yu`, `Irfan Ibrahim` and `Turner Peck` are shown.
+Status message shows 3 passengers listed.

+    1. Test case: `find tag/marketing sales`.<br>
+       Expected: Passengers are shown are same as previous.
+Status message shows tag provided is invalid.

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing/corrupted data files.

     1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

 1. _{ more test cases …​ }_